input-output-hk/cardano-sl/networking/notes/shelley/DeltaQ.md

 This is the timestamp of the last packet delivered to userspace.
 We would call it after receiving a leading or trailing edge, and before doing the next `recv`.

+Comment: Duncan

+> It may be tricky to work out how these match up with the message boundaries.
+We'll have to read the docs on what this ioclt means exactly for tcp connections.

 Must discuss further with Neil and Peter, and understand the documents they've provided.